 Melanie Joly, the Minister of Tourism, appeared on CBC and made a remarkable statement that suggests a grave misunderstanding of the role of government:

 “I think fundamentally the question that is behind this entire story is whether or not we’re in favour, as a government, to protect 9,000 jobs.”

 But should the state be in the business of protecting jobs for a well-connected company?
 If so, then it’s a case of cronyism and picking winners and losers.
 This behavior breeds and fosters corruption, waste, and, as we have witnessed in recent weeks, scandals.
 Instead, governments can create wealth, protect jobs, and be fair to all companies by maintaining a low-tax, low-regulation, and pro-business environment.

 One more thing: If the grits really did care about overall job creation, then wouldn’t Ottawa slash regulations, limit the size of government, and rein in spending and deficits?
 The Liberals have chosen to buy votes and lend a helping hand to their buddies.

 Beware the Government

 The most dangerous words in the English language are, “Hi, I’m from the government and I’m here to help.”
 This should invoke fear into the heart of every man, woman, and child, for it is the hand of government that confiscates wealth (Federal Reserve), facilitates corruption (SNC-Lavalin), and makes matters worse (child care).
-Bad economics isn’t only practiced in Washington’s swamp, but in dirty waters all over the world.We value your comments!
-Please weigh in on our comment section below.
+Bad economics isn’t only practiced in Washington’s swamp, but in dirty waters all over the world.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com